Testing Separability of High-Dimensional Covariance Matrices: Kronecker-Invariant Tests of Separability

 \subsection{Test Based on The Largest Eigenvalue of The Sample Core}

 Our first test statistic is based on the following result: \begin{lemma} For $\Sigma\in\calS_p^+$, let $C=c(\Sigma)$.
-Then $\lambda_1(C)\geq 1$ with equality if and only if $\Sigma$ is separable. \end{lemma} Lemma \ref{sec3.1.lemma1} follows directly from the following equivalent definition of the core covariance matrix in terms of a linear constraint on $\calS_p^+$ (\cite{hoff2023a}, Proposition $3$). \begin{definition} For $C\in\calS_p^+$, $C$ is a core covariance matrix if
+Then $\lambda_1(C)\geq 1$ with equality if and only if $\Sigma$ is separable. \end{lemma} We shall introduce the partial trace operators \cite{zhang2011,zhang2012} to verify the above result. \begin{definition} Let $\calS_q$ be the set of $q\times q$ symmetric matrices.
+For $M\in \calS_{p}$, let $(M_{[i,j]})$ be a partition of $M$ as in (\ref{sec2.3.def1.eq1}).
+Then the partial trace operators $\tr_1$ and $\tr_2$ are defined as

+\end{definition} Using the partial trace operators, we introduce an alternative characterization of the core covariance matrices, which is equivalent to Proposition $3$ of \cite{hoff2023a}, from which Lemma \ref{sec3.1.lemma1} follows. \begin{prop} Let $C$ be a $p\times p$ positive semidefinite matrix.
+Then $C$ is a core covariance matrix if and only if